loucifer-x/arasaka/README.md

 > *Just imagine the capabilities of technocratic governments with billions to spend on hardware and developers, not to mention all the data in the world at their fingertips.*

+# Questions

+> **Could an attacker exploit the way an LLM interprets encoded data, such as Base64, when that data is captured by a camera?**

+> **Is it safe and acceptable to leave this kind of technology in government hands?**

+> **What could happen if this kind of technology falls into the wrong hands?**

+> **What are the positive societal consequences of this technology?**

 ---

 # Overview